-When fitting the total energy versus crystal volume curve with the Birch-Murnaghan equation of state one of the parameters that can be extracted is the bulk modulus.
-With fluorinated graphene there is no well defined way to account for its thickness.
+When we fit the total energy versus crystal volume curve with the Birch-Murnaghan equation of state, one of the parameters that can be found is the bulk modulus.
+With fluorinated graphene there is no well-defined way to account for its thickness.
 Thus, we cannot accurately compute the bulk modulus.
-Therefore, Figure~\ref{fig:vsF} (C) and Table~\ref{table:configurations} give the one-dimensional correlation to the bulk modulus as a way to qualitatively discuss the change in the elasticity with fluorination.
-These values were computed by fitting lattice constants versus total energies with the Birch-Murnaghan equation of state.
+Therefore, Figure~\ref{fig:vsF} (C) and Table~\ref{table:configurations} gives the two-dimensional version of the bulk modulus as a way to discuss qualitatively the change in the elasticity with fluorination.
+These values were computed by fitting changes in the total energy as the surface area changes with the Birch-Murnaghan equation of state.
 Pristine graphene has a elastic modulus of 17.2 eV/\AA.
-The values computed for fluorinated graphene tend to decrease as fluorination increases.
-Sahin \textit{et al.} argue that the rehybridization of the carbon atoms into sp$^{3}$ structures is the main cause of the change in elasticity~\cite{Sahin11115432}.
+The values computed for fluorinated graphene decrease as fluorination increases.
+Sahin \textit{et al.} argue that the rehybridization of the carbon atoms into sp$^{3}$ structures is the main cause of the change in bulk modulus with fluorentation~\cite{Sahin11115432}.

 In Table~\ref{table:configurations} column 9 we list the average C-F bond lengths for each motif (shown in Fig.~\ref{fig:vsF} (D)).
-Although the theoretical lattice constants given in the literature for armchair CF (Item 51) are all similar, there is a wide range of reported theoretical C-F bond lengths~\cite{Ewels06216103,li099274,Sahin11115432,Artyukhov105389}.
-Our results are near the lower end of the theoretical values reported.
-Our results are in the middle of the range of reported C-F bond lengths for systems like C$_{2}$F and C$_{4}$F. Experimental values for these two systems fall over a wide range of values, from 1.36 \r{A} to 1.64 \r{A}, placing our results within the experimental range~\cite{Ebert747841,Kamarchik78296,Ebert747841,Dubois0611800}.
+Although the theoretical lattice constants in the literature for Item 51 are all similar, there is a wide range of reported theoretical C-F bond lengths~\cite{Ewels06216103,li099274,Sahin11115432,Artyukhov105389} for this structure, with our result near the lower end of the values reported.
+Our results are in the middle of the range of reported C-F bond lengths for systems like C$_{2}$F and C$_{4}$F. Experimental values for these two systems fall over a wide range, from 1.36 \r{A} to 1.64 \r{A}, with our results within the experimental range~\cite{Ebert747841,Kamarchik78296,Ebert747841,Dubois0611800}.
 Covalent (ionic) C-F bonds typically have bond lengths of about 1.32 \r{A} (2.01 \r{A}).
-The values that we obtain for the fluorinated graphene systems, $d_{C-F} = [1.377,1.554]$, indicate that the C-F bond is semi-ionic~\cite{Sahin11115432} at low coverage and becomes more covalent as the fluorination increases.
-This agrees with X-ray photoemission spectroscopy which shows that the bonds are semi-ionic at coverages less then C$_{2}$F, but that they become covalent at higher coverage~\cite{An024235,Wheeler122307}.
+The values that we obtain for the fluorinated graphene systems, $d_{C-F} = [1.377,1.554]$ indicate that the C-F bond is semi-ionic~\cite{Sahin11115432} at low coverage and becomes more covalent as the fluorination increases.
+This agrees with X-ray photoemission spectroscopy, which shows that the bonds are semi-ionic at coverages less then C$_{2}$F, but that they become covalent at higher coverage~\cite{An024235,Wheeler122307}.